India leaves interest rates unchanged, cuts CRR

 Finance Minister P. Chidambaram on Monday outlined a plan to nearly halve the deficit in just over four years.
 While he gave few specifics, his announcement at a hastily called news conference was seen as adding pressure on the RBI to cut rates.

-New Delhi has unveiled a spate of reforms to bolster investment and rein in its fiscal deficit, including raising the price of subsidized diesel and lifting caps on foreign investment in several industries.
+New Delhi has unveiled a spate of reforms to bolster investment and rein in its fiscal deficit, including raising the price of subsidised diesel and lifting caps on foreign investment in several industries.

 The RBI cut its GDP growth forecast for Asia's third-largest economy to 5.8 percent for the current fiscal year, from 6.5 percent previously, and increased its projection for headline inflation in March to 7.5 percent, from 7 percent earlier.